 FACTBOX-Airlines suspend China flights because of coronavirus outbreak

-Airlines are suspending flights to China in the wake of the new coronavirus outbreak, which as of Friday had killed more than 200 people and infected nearly 10,000 people.
+Airlines are suspending flights to China in the wake of the new coronavirus outbreak.

-Air India said it was cancelling its Mumbai-Delhi-Shanghai flight from Jan.
+Air India said it was canceling its Mumbai-Delhi-Shanghai flight from Jan.
 31 to Feb.
-14. AIR NEW ZEALAND
+14.

 Air New Zealand said on Feb.
 1 it will suspend its Auckland-Shanghai service from Feb.
-9 to March 29 due to travel restrictions affecting crew and a decline in forward bookings.
-AIR SEOUL
+9 to March 29 due to travel restrictions affecting crew and a decline in forwarding bookings.

 Tanzania's state-owned carrier said it would postpone its maiden flights to China.
 It had planned to begin charter flights to China in February.
 AMERICAN AIRLINES